🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The table and pie chart illustrate populations in Australia according to different nationalities and areas.
+The chart below gives information about doctors practicing in Australia over a 30-year period, including their gender and country of origin.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.

 See All